 - secret ingredient in many marinades and salad dressings by both Eastern and Western gourmet chefs

-I will recap a bit here regarding sake kasu.
 The texture of sake kasu is much like a play dough – sticky and dense.
-It has a delicious savoury taste and aroma, also called umami, like what you find in other Asian fermented foods like miso and soy sauce.
+It has a delicious savoury taste and aroma, called umami.
+You also find umami in other Asian fermented foods like miso and soy sauce.
 Note that because sake is made by fermenting rice with koji culture and yeast, sake kasu is naturally soy-free and gluten-free.
 There is no obvious salty or sweet taste in the sake kasu, but it does have a fair alcohol content remaining.
 The smell and taste of sake kasu is like a cross between miso and cooking wine.
 Because of the dense texture of sake kasu, you will most likely need to thin it out with other liquid.

 Where to buy Sake Kasu?